Jakub Natanson

-Jakub Natanson (20 August 1832 – 14 September 1884) was a Polish chemist and banker, one of the discoverers of Fuchsine.
+Jakub Natanson (20 August 1832 – 14 September 1884) was a Polish Jewish chemist and banker, one of the discoverers of Fuchsine.
 He wrote the first textbook on organic chemistry in the Polish language.

 Life

 He was born 20 August 1832 in Warsaw as the son of a banker.
-From 1852 to 1856 he studied chemistry at the Universität Dorpat (today Tartu, central Estonia) with a master’s degree in 1856, where he synthesized fuchsine in the master’s thesis (published in Liebigs Annalen).
+From 1852 to 1856 he studied chemistry at the Universität Dorpat (today Tartu, central Estonia) with a master's degree in 1856, where he synthesized fuchsine in the master's thesis (published in Liebigs Annalen).
 He then trained from 1858 to 1862 in Germany, France and Great Britain with leading chemists and in 1862 became Professor of Chemistry at the Szkoła Główna Warszawska in Warsaw.
 In 1856 he found two new urea syntheses.

 He gave up his professorship in 1866 to join the family bank (Bank Handlowy, today after the merger citi-Handlowy.)
 He was in the management of various companies (with interests in coal mining, paper, sugar, railroad) and founded, among others, the industrial and agricultural museum (1875).

 He died on 14 September 1884 in Warsaw and was buried in the Okopowa Street Jewish Cemetery.